GitHub APIgithub.com ↗

 Search and User Profiles

-- Aggregate star and fork counts across competing open-source projects using
+- Aggregate star and fork counts across competing open-source libraries using search_repos with language and topic qualifiers.

 | Tier | Price | Credits/month | Rate limit |